myTerminal/book-summaries/mastering-creativity-_-james-clear.md

 The only way to release the creative genius inside of us is to work on it.
 You need to work hard at your ideas and you could uncover more creative powers by forcing yourself to create consistently.

-## How to Uncover Your Creative Talent by Using the "Equal Odds Rule"
+## How to Uncover Your Creative Talent by Using the "Equal-Odds Rule"

-> The Equal Odds Rule says that the average publication of any particular scientist does not have any statistically different chance of having more of an impact that any other scientist's average publication.
+> The Equal-Odds Rule says that the average publication of any particular scientist does not have any statistically different chance of having more of an impact than any other scientist's average publication.

 This means that any scientist is equally likely to create a game-changing piece of work as they are to create something average that is to be quickly forgotten.

-The conclusion is that because you can't predict your success, the best strategy is to produce as much work as possible, so that you given the probability, you will have more chance of creating something meaningful.
+The conclusion is that because you can't predict your success, the best strategy is to produce as much work as possible so that given the probability, you will have more chance of creating something meaningful.

 ### The Willingness to Create Garbage